Annual Survey of Electric Power Thermal Generating Station Fuel Consumption (EPTG)

 Data sources and methodology

-The universe consists of thermal generating stations with capacity over 500 KW.
+The universe consists of thermal generating stations over 500 KW.

 The frame is derived from the Electricity Supply and Disposition Annual Survey (record number 2194).

 The questionnaire comprises the quantity, cost and heat content of fuels consumed to generate electricity, and the quantity of electricity generated.